 - Get analytics in the articles, to measure the impact

-HelpJuice has simplified the process of creating articles, and it is one of the tools that deliver great satisfaction to its customers.
-You can customize your knowledge base with the theme colors and logo.
-With great third-party integrations, HelpJuice is definitely a great knowledge base to consider.
+HelpJuice is the best example of KMS that has simplified the process of creating articles, and it is one of the tools that deliver great satisfaction to its customers.
+You can customize your knowledge base with the theme colours and logo.
+With great third-party integrations, HelpJuice is definitely a great knowledge base to consider according to the budget need.
 The only downside of this knowledge base is its pricing, which is very expensive.
 The most basic plan costs you $120 per month, allows only 4 users, and it can go up to $999 per month, for unlimited users.

-Document360 is a knowledge base software designed for growing companies, providing you options to create a self-service customer service portal, a Private internal knowledge base for your employees, and a module to create Standard operating procedures (SOPs) easily.
+Document360 is a knowledge base software designed for growing organizations, providing you options to create a self-service customer service portal, a private internal knowledge base for your employees, and a product module to create Standard operating procedures (SOPs) easily.

 You can create a knowledge-based portal where the editors & reviewers can create help articles and a knowledge base site, where your employees and customers can view that content.
 This knowledge management system has the following features that are loved by its users:

-- A category manager to manage all your categories, and organize your knowledge base
+- A category manager to manage all your product categories, and organize your knowledge base

-- 2 editor options- to create a word-like document editor or a code-heavy document creator
+- 2 editor options- to create a word-like document editor or a code snippets document creator

 - Easy see all versions and rollback to any version

-- Get different types of analytics like user metrics, search analytics, user feedback, etc., similar to google analytics
+- Get different types of analytics like user metrics, search analytics, user feedback mechanism, etc., similar to google analytics

 In terms of pricing, Document360 runs a bit cheaper than HelpJuice and starts at $49 per month and lets you have 2 team accounts.
 The pricing goes all the way up to $499 per month and is ideal for enterprise-level organizations.

-A great customer support tool, Zendesk is designed to provide unparalleled customer experience.
-This user-friendly software is designed to make support easy, sales increase, while providing a great customer experience.
-This knowledge management system is quick to implement, easy to use, and scalable to meet your needs.
+A great customer support tool, Zendesk is designed to provide an unparalleled customer experience.
+This user-friendly software suite is designed to make support easy, sales increase, while providing a great customer experience.
+This knowledge management system is quick to implement, easy to use functions, and scalable to meet your needs.

 Zendesk offers 2 solutions: Sales and Support.
-The support side of the knowledge base is designed to make the customer experience great with a user-friendly ticketing system, a FAQ site, and live chat to aid customer support.
-The sales suite is designed to make sales communications faster and standard, and drive up conversion.
+The support side of the knowledge base is designed to make the customer experience great with a user-friendly ticketing system, a FAQ page site, and live chat to aid customer support.
+The sales suite is designed to make sales communications faster and standard, and drive upconversion.
 Some features of Zendesk are:

 - Live chat to provide faster customer support

-- Customer support via voice and SMS to enhance customer experience
+- Customer support tickets via voice and SMS to enhance customer experience

 - Automated outreach emails to increase sales